Whole30 Thai Basil Beef

 Thai Basil Beef

-Here are a few other Asian inspired dishes that you might enjoy:
+Here are a few more Thai recipes that you might enjoy:

-If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!
+If you make this Thai Basil Beef recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 Thai Basil Beef

-This flavour packed Whole30 Thai Basil Beef is perfect for an easy weeknight dinner you can quickly throw together.
-The beef is tender and caramelized and tossed in a delicious salty sauce with peppers, onions and fragrant basil.
-This 30-minute one pan Whole30 will last for up to 3 days in the fridge.
+This Thai Basil Beef is packed with flavor and perfect for an easy weeknight dinner you can quickly throw together.
+The beef is tender and caramelized and tossed in a delicious salty sauce with peppers, onions, and fragrant basil.

 Ingredients